Victoria Aitken: Marriages and family

-Catherine Victoria Lockwood is the daughter of John Lockwood, an airline executive, and Jean Lockwood, née Holt.
+Catherine Victoria Lockwood was born in Windsor, the daughter of John Lockwood, an airline executive, and Jean Lockwood, née Holt.
+Her brother Christopher Lockwood is a journalist and was Deputy Head of the Number 10 Policy Unit from May 2013 to May 2015.

 On 16 September 1989, she married Charles Spencer, then Viscount Althorp, at the Church of St Mary, Great Brington.
 Her wedding dress of champagne French antique lace with Russian sable trim was designed by Tomasz Starzewski, and she wore the Spencer Tiara.
 Althorp's nephews Prince Harry and Alexander Fellowes were the pageboys at their wedding and his nieces Eleanor Fellowes and Emily McCorquodale were bridesmaids.
-During her first marriage, she was known as Viscountess Althorp, and later as Countess Spencer.
+During their marriage, she was known as Viscountess Althorp and later as Countess Spencer.
 They have four children: